eynasil/csci114/README.md

 **Regression Problem**

-1. Download the file AirQualityUCI.csv from Canvas and examine the following features:
+1. Download the file AirQualityUCI.csv from and examine the following features:
    CO(GT)
    NMHC(GT)
    C6H6(GT)